shehatacs2019102/shehatacs2019102/README.md

 ## 💡 Engaging Quote

-> "I am not a product of my circumstances.
-I am a product of my decisions."
+> "Programming isn't about what you know; it's about what you can figure out."
 >
-> — _Stephen Covey_
+> — _Chris Pine_

 <br>